ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `Transform target` - The Transform of the collided destination object.
  * `RaycastHit raycastHit` - The optional RaycastHit generated from when the ray collided.
  * `Vector3 destinationPosition` - The world position of the destination marker.
+ * `bool forceDestinationPosition` - If true then the given destination position should not be altered by anything consuming the payload.
  * `bool enableTeleport` - Whether the destination set event should trigger teleport.
  * `uint controllerIndex` - The optional index of the controller emitting the beam.